Netflix blocks rooted Android phones from getting its app

 The move was first spotted by Android Police, who later received a statement from Netflix explaining the move – and yes, it seems to be a fear of piracy that’s driving the move.
 “With our latest 5.0 release, we now fully rely on the Widevine DRM provided by Google; therefore, many devices that are not Google-certified or have been altered will no longer work with our latest app and those users will no longer see the Netflix app in the Play Store.”

-is Google’s own DRM operation, and Netflix’s sudden embrace of it may have something to do with the fact that you can Widevinenow download Netflix shows to watch offline.
+Widevineis Google’s own DRM operation, and Netflix’s sudden embrace of it may have something to do with the fact that you can now download Netflix shows to watch offline.
 It’s much easier to pirate a download than a stream, and those with root access to the system could theoretically find it easier to dodge copy protection systems than those in lockdown.